Australian Crystal Free-Form Shaped Pendant, Yellow Gold

 Related Products

-LOVELY BLUE CHALCEDONY EARRINGS in 0.925 Sterling Silver with French ear wires
+DEEP BLUE LAPIS LAZULI EARRINGS in 0.925 Sterling Silver with French ear wires

 Lapis Lazuli Disk Pendant